bensadel/Google-XSS-Game/README.md

 <br>

 The goal of Level 5 is to trigger a JavaScript alert() in the application.
 This can be achieved by observing the Google Chrome Developer Tools and URL address.
-Every time the Sign Up button is clicked, a page appears with an email form and a next button.
-In the URL, the next query parameter can be seen after the signup
+Every time the Sign Up button is clicked, a page appears with an email form and a Next button.
+By clicking the Next button, a new screen appears.
+Upon further inspection, the Next button is in an <a href> tag.
+Additionally, if the URL is changed, you can see that no data sanitization is done.
+Therefore the <a href> poses as a vulnerability that can be exploited by using a JavaScript pseudo-scheme to inject an alert script directly in the URL bar.

 <br>